between books and cigarettes || JJK

 As you lie there against the steady, calm heartbeat in his chest, staring blankly at the television screen, tears fill your eyes, but you will not let them fall.
 You can't burden him with this, too.

-Every sweet stroke of his hand through your hair feels like a hot iron against your skin.
+Every sweet stroke of his hand through your hair feels like hot iron against your skin.
 You are a parasite.
 You are starving him of the intimacy he deserves, forcing him to suppress his needs because you are too broken to handle his love.
-The overthinking morphs into a monstrous, absolute certainty: He is going to leave you.
+The overthinking morphs into certainty: He is going to leave you.
 And he should.

 The humanities square is bathed in the harsh, blinding sunlight of a Tuesday afternoon, but your world has gone entirely grey.

-You turn the corner by the law faculty building, intending to take the long cut back to your dorm, when your boots freeze against the concrete.
+You turn the corner by the law faculty building, intending to take the long way back to your dorm, when your boots freeze against the concrete.

-There, on the wide stone steps of the law school, are Jungkook and Serena.
+There, on the wide steps of the law school, are Jungkook and Serena.

 They are standing close together under the shade of a large oak tree.
 Serena is holding a folder of debate briefs, pointing to something on a page, her face bright and animated.
-Jungkook is looking down at the paper, a wide, genuine, beautiful laugh breaking across his face.
-He says something, tossing his head back, and Serena joins in the laughter, her hand lightly, casually touching his forearm for a brief, familiar second.
+Jungkook is looking down at the paper, a genuine laugh breaking across his face.
+He says something, tossing his head back, and Serena joins in the laughter, her hand lightly brushing his forearm.

 They look perfect.
-They look like a matching set.
+Like they were made for each other.
 Two star students, two impeccable minds, standing together in the sunlight where they belong.

-The next five days are an agonising blur of isolation and self-destruction.
+The next five days are a blur of isolation and self-destruction.

-The panic inside you grows into a living, breathing monster.
-You begin to actively, systematically distance yourself from Jungkook.
+The panic inside you grows into a living monster.
+You begin to actively distance yourself from Jungkook.
 When he texts you in the morning, you wait three hours to reply, claiming you are trapped in a mandatory library workshop.
-When he shows up outside your lecture hall, you slip out through the back fire exit and hide in the basement bathrooms until his tall frame disappears from the square.
+When he shows up outside your lecture hall, you slip out through the back fire exit and hide in the basement bathrooms until he disappears from the square.
 You invent a never-ending cycle of group projects, late-night research seminars, and sudden academic emergencies just to avoid being in his presence.
-You push him away with a frantic, desperate intensity, convinced that if you don't cut the cord yourself, the pain of him doing it will kill you.
+You push him away with a frantic intensity, convinced that if you don't cut the cord yourself, the pain of him doing it will kill you.

 And your coping mechanism escalates.

-The crumpled packs of cigarettes are no longer enough to numb the roaring, deafening noise of your inferiority complex.
+The crumpled packs of cigarettes are no longer enough to numb the roars.
 The simple tobacco doesn't quiet the thoughts anymore.
 You slip out to a shady alleyway behind the off-campus convenience store, purchasing a small plastic bag of joints from a computer science senior who smuggles them in.

-From the moment the clock strikes midnight on the seventh day of the silence, the world shifts into a stark, cold reality.
+From the moment the clock strikes midnight on the seventh day of silence, the world shifts.
 Jungkook stares at his phone screen, the bright light illuminating the deep circles beneath his eyes.

 He is sitting on the floor of his living room, his back against the sofa, surrounded by legal briefs he hasn't read in days.
 His hair is unwashed, messy, falling into his eyes, and his crisp white shirt is wrinkled and unbuttoned.
 He looks entirely unravelled.
 The star law student, the golden boy of the university, has completely vanished, replaced by a man who looks as though he is physically starving.